Graham Cooke: pgs. 10-12

 “Revival has three stages.
 First is renewal of our passion for Jesus; we must return to our first love and learn to be abandoned to His grace and power.
 Secondly we must be revived in our compassion for the lost; to give our lives in service of the Kingdom.
 The outcome of these two initiatives will release the final stage reformation where the world will begin to respond to the power and the glory of a risen Lord, inhabiting His people.”
 My Comment: Now, this is heavy duty here, my friend.
 It is a big, big, statement.
 It’s packed with a span of 2000 plus years and going.
 But it is very dear to my heart as I read Grahams capsulation of revival stages.
 I am reminded of what I read about Constantine and those that God used to bring the gospel through to the modern ages.

 I am a just a cheerleader in the arena of revivals, at the sideline, joyful for what God is doing in the body of believers.
 I have but a simple heart that loves Jesus.
 I just love Him.
 I don’t count myself worthy to tie a shoe of these great orators of the Lord, but I love what they speak of Him and teach of Him to me.
 Through these wonderful people, God has used their words, their faithful heart to bring awareness of Jesus and His love for us.
 So, I say yes, we must return to our first love and learn to be abandoned to His grace and power, as Graham points out here, again.
-Also, I say yes, Christ will ask us if we fed His sheep, clothed the naked and visited Him in prison; because of His compassion for the one lost sheep… his treasure.
+Also, I say yes, Christ will ask us if we fed His sheep, clothed the naked and visited Him in prison; because of His deep love and compassion for the one lost sheep… his treasure.
 He does call us to respond because He longs to connect with us… to inhabit His people.

 We need to lay down our agendas and words and give ourselves,